Ever fancied having a go at brewing? If you're a complete novice, or an experienced home brewer (or beyond), you can sign up with us for a brew day.

 Sometimes grain, but often with additional malt extract sugars (to make the process quicker and cheaper, but also more generic ingredients

 40 litre batch process (just less than twice the volume of a basic home brew)

 "Join the brewers" experience

 WHAT HAPPENS AT A "Join The BREWERS' EXPERIENCE" DAY?

 An introductory brewing experience day designed for 1-3 people to join the head brewer(s) in the brewing experience.
 It's a great option for those who want to find out about how beer is made and get involved in the process.

-- A cut down version of the ultimate brew day (we will brew a beer of our choice) from weighing out the grains, sparging the grain, boiling the wort, hopping the beer, to transferring the wort into the fermentation vessel ready for the yeast to turn it into beer.
+A cut down version of the ultimate brew day (we will brew a beer of our choice) from weighing out the grains, setting up the mash, sparging the grain, boiling the wort, hopping the beer, to transferring the wort into the fermentation vessel ready for the yeast to turn it into beer.